-You can also ask for their direct contact information and get in touch with them privately to see if they’d be willing to change or remove their write-up.
+You can also ask for their direct contact information.
+Then get in touch with them privately to see if they’d be willing to change or remove their write-up.
 It will help your image if they do so.

-If you respond to reviews in a polite and timely manner, it’s likely that potential customers who read those reviews will admire the level of customer service you provide.
+If you respond to reviews in a polite and timely manner, it’s likely that potential customers who read those reviews will admire your customer service levels.
 As a result, they will not only be more likely to buy from you, but also to leave a review themselves.